crkn-rcdr/kivik/README.md

 Validates a file against a database's schema.

 Schema validation is handled by [Ajv](https://ajv.js.org).
-A database's schema can be located at `./schemas/$DB.json`, or `./$DB/schema.json` (but not both!).
-Every JSON file in `./schemas/` will be added to Ajv, and all of the schemas are added before validation takes place, which allows for references between schema files.
+For anything to be validated against a database's schema, the schema needs to be located at `./$DB/schema.json`.
+Every JSON file in `./schemas/**/*.json` will also be added to Ajv.
+Database schemas can reference these other schemas [using the `$ref` keyword](https://json-schema.org/understanding-json-schema/structuring.html#reuse), which Ajv parses according to the `$id` property of each schema.
+See the [example directory](example) for a basic demonstration.

-Validation also takes place on database fixtures, when the database has a schema.
+When a database has a schema, its fixtures will be validated against the schema.
+Invalid fixtures will not be deployed.

 ### Deploy